Jhuni0123/2017-os-team21/README.md

 - task has used up all its allocated `time_slice` but is not done yet.

 `task_tick_wrr` checks if currently running task has used up all its allocated time.
-It it has, `task_tick_wrr` requeues the process and reschedule it.
+If it has, `task_tick_wrr` requeues the process and reschedule it.

 - task is done or it sleeps.